ChenSizhe13893461199/FMT_donor_recipient_matching/README.md

 #### Additional Notes:

 For accessing the metadata of the 2 newly released FMT cohorts, please see guidance at https://zenodo.org/records/20724944.
+After submitting an intended message to us, we will provide the corresponding information to you.
+Our primary objective is to maintain a record of who has accessed/downloaded the data, rather than to evaluate requests.
+Other involved cohorts are collected from previously published articles, and please check the corresponding cited literatures or public datasets for the corresponding information.